Leader

 With a B.A. in Human Services Administration from the University of Baltimore and currently pursuing a Master of Social Work at the University of Maryland-Baltimore, Derrick continues to deepen his expertise in addressing complex social issues.

-I am currently serving on the State Central Committee in the 40th District to serve my community and advocate for positive change at the state level.
+I am running again for the State Central Committee in the 40th District to serve my community and advocate for positive change at the state level.
 With a deep understanding of our district's challenges and opportunities, I aim to be a strong voice for our interests and concerns.

 My candidacy is rooted in grassroots organizing, community engagement, and a commitment to transparency within the Democratic Party.
 By collaborating with residents, organizations, and elected officials, I seek to address key issues such as public safety, education, economic development, and healthcare.